By LeanLaw

 LeanLaw - Legal Billing Tool

-For mid-sized law firms (8-30 attorneys) and solo practitioners who use QuickBooks Online and require automated billing and trust accounting compliance.
+For mid-sized law firms (8-30 attorneys) and solo practitioners using QuickBooks Online.

 LeanLaw - Legal Billing Tool is a well-regarded business app that is available.
 With a 4.4/5 rating from 16 reviews, it maintains solid user satisfaction.
-Users particularly appreciate deep integration with accounting software allows for efficient billing and collections, though lack of landscape orientation support forces awkward interaction patterns on tablets remains a common concern.
+Users particularly appreciate quickbooks integration efficiency, though mobile interface friction remains a common concern.

 What is LeanLaw - Legal Billing Tool?

-LeanLaw is a cloud-based legal billing and time-tracking app for law firms that integrates with QuickBooks Online.
+LeanLaw is a cloud-based legal billing and timekeeping app that integrates with QuickBooks Online for law firms.

 Current Momentum